tiffany-brand/veg-out/README.md

  ## Description <a href="description"></a>

- Vegemon is an application designed to help users eat healthier by encouraging them to increase the amount and diversity of vegetables in their diet.
+Broaden your veggies horizons with the Vedge-In Challenge!
+Vedge-In is an application designed to help users eat healthier by encouraging them to increase the amount and diversity of vegetables in their diet.
+Log your veggie intake, challenge your friends, and watch you and your community get stronger and healthier!

-When a user creates an account, they choose a playable character.
-The character starts with a base levels of the following stats: Health, Defense, and Offense.
-As the use goes through their day, they log the vegetables that they eat at each meal.
-The characters' stats are increased for each vegetable that is logged, with the type of stat being corellated to the actual benefits of the vegetable itself.
+Having a whole foods, plant-based diet is key to living a long and healthy life.
+Eating a diverse array of vegetables gives you a nutrient-rich diet and promotes positive gut health.
+Eating a largely plant-based diet also lowers your chances of preventable illness.

-Users can choose to set time-based challenges with eachother, and at the end of the alotted time whichever character has the best stats wins.
+To begin, log into your account and start a challenge on the Challenges page.
+You can search for a friend, family member, or choose randomly from the Vedge-In community.
+Each challenge will last for one week.
+During this period, log each of the vegetables or fruit in your meals in the app.
+To check your status, navigate to the home page to review your stats and see your current score on the challenges page.

-Users are presented with information about the health benefits of the foods they are eating as they are inputted, and have access to a log of all inputted items.
+How is the winner chosen?
+At the end of the week-long challenge period the final points will be calculated and compared.
+Scoring is based on: Unique Veggies/Fruits Each unique plant will be worth 10 points.
+Total Veggies/Fruits Each plant will be worth 1 point each time logged, with a maximum of 3 points per plant.
+This is to help promote diversity in your diet!
+Consistency Bonus Multiplier Did you have at least 3 plants for 12 or more meals?
+Thats a 3X bonus.
+5 plants?
+5X.
+7 plants?!?
+That's right, 7X bonus.
+Now get out there and eat some plants!!!

  ## Installation <a href="installation"></a>